jason-fox/dita-bootstrap.extension/README.md

 <a href="https://www.dita-ot.org"><img src="https://www.dita-ot.org/images/dita-ot-logo.svg" align="right" height="55"></a>

-Incorporate the Bootstrap Extension as a separate plugin to add everything that may be useful but missing from Bootstrap 5.x. as a DITA-OT Plugin.
+Incorporate the [Bootstrap Extension](https://bootstrapextensions.com) as a separate DITA-OT plugin to add everything that may be useful but missing from Bootstrap 5.x. as a DITA-OT Plugin.

 <!-- MarkdownTOC levels="2,3" -->